Top Belarus activist says authorities threatened to kill her

 “You must not only give a legal assessment to the actions of their organizers and agitators, but mount a stronger, more powerful prosecutorial response,” he said.

 The 66-year-old former state farm director firmly shrugged off the opposition demands to step down.
-Lukashenko has dismissed the opposition as Western stooges and rejected demands from the United States and the European Union to engage in a dialogue with the opposition.
+Lukashenko has rejected demands from the United States and the European Union to engage in a dialogue with the opposition.
+The U.S. and the EU have criticized last month’s presidential election in Belarus as neither free nor fair.

 “I want to say it in a manly way to avoid any misunderstanding,” he said.
 “They often lament that ‘He wouldn’t give up power.’
 And they rightfully do so.
 People haven’t elected me for that.
 The power is given not to take it and then give it away.
 No one will dare to throw the government into the dirt.”